 Born and brought up in India, my work has been highly influenced by Indian folk art.
-I learnt to understand and appreciate different Indian folk arts through my travels around the country.
-Each state has its own folk art style which has its own vocabulary, color palette, mediums and motifs, which was quite amazing to me.
-However, the common thread in all of these different Indian folk arts was, most of the artists were women and their subjects were expressions of civilization, the environment they were surrounded in, their daily routine, and their beliefs.
-Even though I admire each and every style of Indian folk art; Madhubani, Kalamkari and Warli style have captured my attention.
-Madhubani style is known for its preliminary imagery, most dynamic color palette and not leaving any negative spaces.
-The empty spaces in the painting are filled with flowers, leaves or eye catching geometric shapes.
-Kalamkari style is one of the most decorative forms of Indian India folk.
-It’s ornamental nature and constrained color palette makes it most suitable for Indian textiles.
-Whereas, Warli style is one of most interesting styles of Indian folk art in my opinion.
-It is the story telling style of painting.
+I learned to understand and appreciate different Indian folk arts through my travels around the country.
+Each state has its own folk art style, which has its own vocabulary, color palette, mediums, and motifs, which was quite amazing to me.
+However, the common thread in all of these different Indian folk arts was most of the artists were women and their subjects were expressions of civilization, the environment they were surrounded in, their daily routine, and their beliefs.
+Even though I admire each and every style of Indian folk art; Madhubani, Kalamkari, and Warli styles have captured my attention.
+Madhubani style is known for its preliminary imagery, most dynamic color palette, and not leaving any negative spaces.
+The empty spaces in the painting are filled with flowers, leaves, or eye-catching geometric shapes.
+Kalamkari style is one of the most decorative forms of Indian folk.
+It’s ornamental nature and constrained color palette make it most suitable for Indian textiles.
+Whereas, Warli style is one of the most interesting styles of Indian folk art, in my opinion.
+It is the storytelling style of painting.
 It is one of the oldest forms of Indian folk art and has the most basic vocabulary: circles and triangles.
 It is a mural art and done to ornate the outside walls of mud houses.
-The paintings are done with two colors white or black for characters and brown color from the mud plaster.
+The paintings are done with two colors, white or black for the characters and brown color from the mud plaster.
 I think the vibrancy of the painting comes out through the stories it portrays and not through the colors.
-Over the period of times, I have adapted the essence of each style and woven them into my painting to create my own signature style.
-However, whichever style I am in mood to portray my subject the aim is to preserve the beauty of the subject.
-The focus is always to create balance and harmony within the colors and graphics, create delicate and intricate surroundings, and achieve finest details using super fine 000 brushes.
+Over the period of time, I have adapted the essence of each style and woven them into my painting to create my own signature style.
+However, whichever style I am in the mood to portray my subject, the aim is to preserve the beauty of the subject.
+The focus is always to create balance and harmony within the colors and graphics, create delicate and intricate surroundings, and achieve the finest details using super fine 000 brushes.

-I believe in expanding and exploring new skill sets, techniques, subject matters through learning at every stage of my life.
-My subjects are motivated by my daily routine, memories from my childhood and from nature.
-I am very passionate about painting animals and birds in their natural environment as it lets me think to myself, how colorful nature is.
-My affinity towards nature's creation developed at a young age, through uncountable visits back home to one of the largest wetland bird sanctuaries- Nal Sarovar.
-Before choosing my subject, l enjoy reading about their anatomy, behavior and fun facts.
-It helps create intimate connection to my subjects.
-I find inspirations as close as in my backyard and as far afield as international trips to Mexico, Canada and Australia or visiting family in different parts of India.
+I believe in expanding and exploring new skill sets, techniques, and subject matters through learning at every stage of my life.
+My subjects are motivated by my daily routine, memories from my childhood, and from nature.
+I am very passionate about painting animals and birds in their natural environment as it lets me think to myself how colorful nature is.
+My affinity towards nature's creation developed at a young age through uncountable visits back home to one of the largest wetland bird sanctuaries- Nal Sarovar.
+Before choosing my subject, l enjoy reading about their anatomy, behavior, and fun facts.
+It helps create an intimate connection with my subjects.
+I find inspirations as close as in my backyard and as far afield as international trips to Mexico, Canada, and Australia or visiting family in different parts of India.
 I often create very decorative backgrounds filled with flowers and leaves inspired by Madhubani and Kalamkari style and place my bird or animal in the center.
 Another passion of mine is to tell stories; stories from my childhood, stories about my family, and stories about just a regular day.
-I narrate those stories through the painting using warli style.
-The painting has a simple subject with a complicated plot in which there are stories and many sub stories within those stories, like a novel.
+I narrate those stories through the painting using the warli style.
+The painting has a simple subject with a complicated plot in which there are stories and many sub-stories within those stories, like a novel.
 Beauty is how everything comes together to become one colorful painting.
-The idea in all my paintings is to generate warm, inviting and vibrant vibes with which my audience can relate and create their personal connection.
+The idea in all my paintings is to generate warm, inviting, and vibrant vibes with which my audience can relate and create their personal connection.